arcctgx/lfmedit/README.md

 ![Edit a single scrobble with lfmedit.sh](img/batch_edit.png)

-The fields in `scrobbles.txt` begin with the Unix timestamp, followed by the target title, artist and album.
-Fields are separated by tabs.
+Each line in `scrobbles.txt` begins with a `+` character.
+It is immediately followed by the Unix timestamp, then by target title, artist and album separated by tabs.
 Successful and failed edits are logged to appropriate files.
 The switch `-Y` disables asking for edit confirmation.
 Run the scripts with `-h` switch to get the full list of supported options.

 # Known issues / limitations